Is the link in that email legitimate? Whether sent by a friend or a stranger, it’s unwise to click links without knowing where they take you.

-One of the quickest-growing security issues these days is ransomware, which is often spread by people unwittingly clicking dangerous links.
+One of the quickest-growing security issues these days is ransomware, which is often spread by people unwittingly clicking dangerous links in emails, social networks, messengers, and other collaboration tools.
 Malware and phishing sites are also major risks.

-While you should be vigilant about all of your online activities, it doesn’t hurt to have a little help.
+While you should be vigilant about all your online activities, it doesn’t hurt to have a little help.
+Here are several tools to check if a link is safe.

 What a Link Checker Should Do